 It is not easy to do reframing under your own steam; you may be willing to do so, but ‘how’ to achieve one is not so easy.
 Consider this problem:

-So the our brain has odd ways to make sense of the world we live in.
+So our brain has odd ways to make sense of the world we live in.
 Even so, how can you and I know what needs ‘reframing’?
-It’s one thing to have ambiguous pictures; but what about our picture of the world upon which our sense of normal depends?
+It’s one thing to have ambiguous pictures; but what about our picture of the world upon which our sense of today’s normal depends?
 A ‘reframe’ creates a new normal, but in a less leisurely fashion.
 We are pushed and pushed, until change cannot be resisted any more – and then it comes on rather fast; like running down the other side of the hill we just climbed!

 We will hold on to some perceptions of our world for dear life.
-This does not make it that view ‘true’.
+This does not make that view ‘true’.
 In the Wizard of Oz it took Dorothy and the gang a long time to discover the Wizard’s ‘true’ nature.

 So, if you want to take this further, consider some of these safe experiments:

-2. Time limits are useful when inviting higher risk experiments.
+2. Time limits are useful when inviting such higher risk experiments.
 Special Time might be suitable to use before getting into anything more risky.